agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 TS: yes, it's simple, and volatility comes right off the bid-ask spread, so Black–Scholes is pretty efficient.

-TB: so you can look at the market and see what it outght to be now...
+TB: so you can look at the market and see what it ought to be now...

 TS: yes